 For far too long, diversity, equity, and inclusion (DEI) was not valued in the workforce the way that it should be.
 Today, companies are realizing that DEI is critical — not only to do its part to solve an ongoing societal challenge, but also to remain competitive in the marketplace with unique perspectives, experiences, and solutions.
 A diverse team with people of all genders, sexualities, nationalities, races, and religions is better equipped to produce relevant products and in-demand services that consumers crave.
 Diversity, equity, and inclusion is not just a trend for 2022 — it’s a priority for businesses to thrive in the years to come.

 Upskilling Your Workforce

 Gone are the days where organizations thought pizza parties and happy hours were a “hot benefit” to retain employees.
 Employees want to feel valued and respected — they want to work for organizations that are willing to invest in them.
 As part of your employee retention strategy, consider providing opportunities to upskill your workforce.
 Give your employees opportunities through professional development training to build soft and technical skills to grow in their roles and in their career trajectory.
 For example, at Johnson & Wales University, we offer certificate programs to provide your employees with insight, information, knowledge, and skills on different topics.
-We offer a variety of certificates, including Foundational Operations & Supply Chain Management, Business Communication, Communication for Change and Executive Communication.
+We offer a variety of certificates, including Foundational Operations & Supply Chain Management, Business Communication, and more.